 EMERGING MARKETS-Latam stocks, FX slip after risk rally; Fed in focus

-June 9 (Reuters) - Latin American stock indexes fell on Tuesday as investors cashed in after a stellar risk rally over the last few sessions, and regional currencies weakened ahead of a U.S. Federal Reserve meeting.
+June 9 (Reuters) - Latin American stocks and currencies fell on Tuesday as investors cashed in after a stellar risk rally over the last few sessions, with all eyes now on a U.S. Federal Reserve meeting.

-As Wall Street pulled back, Brazil's Bovespa .BVSP and Colombia's COLCAP index .COLCAP broke a seven-session winning run, while Chilean stocks .SPIPSA fell after six sessions.
-Mexican shares .MXX lost 2%.
+As most Wall Street indexes pulled back, Brazil's Bovespa .BVSP and Colombia's COLCAP index .COLCAP broke a seven-session winning run, while Chilean stocks .SPIPSA fell after six sessions.
+Mexican shares .MXX lost 1.7%.

-The declines caused the broader emerging markets shares benchmark .MSCIEF to give up gains from earlier in the day, putting it on track to potentially end its longest winning streak since April last year.
+The declines caused the broader Latin American shares benchmark .MILA00000PUSto come off a three-month high hit on Monday.

 The recent rally was spurred by bets of a quicker than expected economic recovery from a pandemic-fueled lull, and helped emerging market assets recover significantly from this year's lows hit in March.

-Latam assets, especially those of Brazil, still lag EM peers as weak economic fundamentals and political uncertainty weigh.
-Analysts expect the gap to normalize in the second half of the year, but much depends on flattening the COVID-19 curve with Latam now the latest epicenter.
+Still, doubts persist over Latin American assets, as the virus exacerbates weak economic fundamentals and political uncertainty.

-The market's focus turned to the Fed's two-day meeting set to begin later on Tuesday.
+The market's focus turned to the Fed's two-day meeting beginning on Tuesday.

 The central bank is expected to keep interest rates unchanged but the focus will be on whether policymakers still sound cautious and introduce new measures, or reinforce the upbeat tone set by the recent jobs data.

-"We expect the Fed to keep its dovish message firmly in place," said Ned Rumpeltin, European head of FX strategy at TD Securities.
-"With the U.S. economy showing signs of a rebound, our base case suggests the Fed should be quite constructive for risky assets," he said.
+"With the U.S. economy showing signs of a rebound, our base case suggests the Fed should be quite constructive for risky assets," said Ned Rumpeltin, European head of FX strategy at TD Securities.
 But he added that it need not necessarily translate to dollar weakness.
 FRX/

 Data on Tuesday showed Mexican consumer price inflation accelerated less than expected in May, remaining below the central bank's target rate and creating room for more potential interest rate cuts.